SoumiaUma/Spam-Detector/SpamDetector-main/README.md

 # CSCI 2020U - Assignment 1

-Group Members: Maxwell McLaughlin and Soumia Umaputhiran (100744669)
+Group Members: Maxwell McLaughlin and Soumia Umaputhiran

 Project Information

-The purpose of this project is to create a spam detector that will train itself using some spam and not spam emails.
-Then this training is tested using some spam and not spam (ham emails) and displays a JavaFX application of the spam probability of the emails.
-Some statistics is also displayed on the bottom of the JavaFX application.
-The accuracy of the spam detector and the precision of the spam dector are the statistics used in this project to determine the effectiveness of the spam detector.
-The Naive Bayes spam filtering and Bag-of-words model was used for this spam detector.
+The purpose of this project is to create a spam detector that will train itself using some spam and not spam (ham) emails.
+The spam detector uses a dataset of E-Mails (spam or otherwise) to train the program to recognize whether or not new E-Mails are spam.
+The program will use a unigram approach, where each word is counted and associated with whether or not the message is spam.
+Our program calculates probabilities based on each word’s frequency.
+The accuracy and the precision of the spam detector are the statistics used in this project to determine the effectiveness of the spam detector.
+The Naive Bayes spam filtering and Bag-of-words model was used for training the spam detector.

 This is a screenshot of the running application